humanmade/experiments/README.md

 ## Usage

-The plugin provides a programmatic API to register custom AB Tests for post data:
+The plugin provides a programmatic API to register custom A/B Tests for post data:

 **`register_post_ab_test( string $test_id, array $options )`**